Best Solar Panels for Rooftop Projects: How to Choose the Right One

 Crystalline silicon photo voltaic (PV) technology has given consistent performances in Indian conditions over the years.
 Limited experience with thin film technology has provided good performance in Rajasthan but slightly lower in other Indian Northern States compared to crystalline technology.

-The performance of the PV panels also depends on the system voltage apart from the temperature and the humidity.
+The performance of best solar panel also depends on the system voltage apart from the temperature and the humidity.
 Higher the voltage, lower are the losses.
 Up to 5 kW systems, one should go for a voltage of 48 volts; up to 10 kW for 96 volts; and, for other rooftop systems 240 volts or higher.

 Ask for the performance test certification of the modules from the manufacturers.
 NISE (National Institute of Solar Energy) under MNRE, Government of India, and other private sector agencies like UL (Underwriters Labs) and TUV are the key agencies providing certification.
 If you are going for a larger installation, ask for the random testing of say 5% of the modules.
 For example, a 100 kW system would require around 400 modules of 250 watts.
 So, the manufacturers should provide the test results at the factory premises for, say, 20 randomly selected modules.